 The Georgia Drugs and Narcotics Agency has created this source to assist prescribers with obtaining the laws, rules, and regulations for prescribing and dispensing prescription medications.
 The information provided here is not all encompassing and is not intended to serve as legal advice.
-Prescribers are encouraged to contact other governing agencies such as The Georgia Composite State Board of Medical Examiners and The Drug Enforcement Agency.
-These websites are on our links page.
+Prescribers are encouraged to contact other governing agencies such as the Georgia Composite Medical Board and the Drug Enforcement Administration.
 Prescribers are also encouraged to seek professional legal advice when they feel it is appropriate.

 Tips for Georgia Physicians

-1. Stamped signatures are not valid for any prescription issued in the State of Georgia.
+1. Stamped signatures are not valid for prescriptions issued in the State of Georgia.
 (Georgia Pharmacy Practice Act O.C.G.A 26-4-80(i))

 2. All prescriptions must be issued for a specific patient.
 (O.C.G.A.
 16-13-74 and 16-13-41).
 Prescriptions issued for “office use” are not valid.